pandasanjay/php-script-background-processer/README.md

 **Step 1:** create two file name index.php and process.php

-**step 2:** include the PHPBackgroundProcessor.php file in the index.php
+**step 2:** include the BackgroundProcessor.php file in the index.php

 **step 3:** create an instance of the class BackgroundProcess